MunimIftikhar/Beginner-s-Tutorial-on-Building-a-Calculator-in-Solidity-Using-Remix/Solidity Basics.md

 ```

 ## Solidity access modifiers
-Access modifiers defines the behaviour of the function.
+Access modifiers define the behavior of the function.
 They help the contract to identify or change the state of the data.
 Following are some of the access modifiers in Solidity.
 * `constant`
 * `pure`